 One Sunday out of the month, the Hulihe‘e Palace features An Afternoon at Hulihe‘e Palace, a cultural day with hālau hula.
 Bring your whole family and celebrate Hawaiian culture on the lawn of the Palace.

 Because the Palace was built in the nineteenth century, access may not be available for visitors who have difficulties climbing stairs.
 We are happy to make alternative arrangements for visitors who have difficulty climbing stairs.
-Please call in advance to make arrangements with a Palace staff member.
+Please call in advance to make arrangements.